Orange-OpenSource/Orange-Boosted-Bootstrap/site/content/docs/0.1/customize/overview.md

   - title: Components
     description: Learn how we build nearly all our components responsively and with base and modifier classes.
   - title: CSS variables
-    description: Use Boosted's CSS custom properties for fast and forward-looking design and development.
+    description: Use OUDS Web's CSS custom properties for fast and forward-looking design and development.
   - title: Optimize
     description: Keep your projects lean, responsive, and maintainable so you can deliver the best experience.
 ---

 ## Overview

-There are multiple ways to customize Boosted.
-Your best path can depend on your project, the complexity of your build tools, the version of Boosted you're using, browser support, and more.
+There are multiple ways to customize OUDS Web.
+Your best path can depend on your project, the complexity of your build tools, the version of OUDS Web you're using, browser support, and more.

 Our two preferred methods are:

-1. Using Boosted [via package manager]({{< docsref "/getting-started/download#package-managers" >}}) so you can use and extend our source files.
+1. Using OUDS Web [via package manager]({{< docsref "/getting-started/download#package-managers" >}}) so you can use and extend our source files.
-2. Using Boosted's compiled distribution files or [jsDelivr]({{< docsref "/getting-started/download#cdn-via-jsdelivr" >}}) so you can add onto or override Boosted's styles.
+2. Using OUDS Web's compiled distribution files or [jsDelivr]({{< docsref "/getting-started/download#cdn-via-jsdelivr" >}}) so you can add onto or override OUDS Web's styles.

-While we cannot go into details here on how to use every package manager, we can give some guidance on [using Boosted with your own Sass compiler]({{< docsref "/customize/sass" >}}).
+While we cannot go into details here on how to use every package manager, we can give some guidance on [using OUDS Web with your own Sass compiler]({{< docsref "/customize/sass" >}}).

 For those who want to use the distribution files, review the [getting started page]({{< docsref "/getting-started/introduction" >}}) for how to include those files and an example HTML page.
 From there, consult the docs for the layout, components, and behaviors you'd like to use.

-As you familiarize yourself with Boosted, continue exploring this section for more details on how to utilize our global options, making use of and changing our color system, how we build our components, how to use our growing list of CSS custom properties, and how to optimize your code when building with Boosted.
+As you familiarize yourself with OUDS Web, continue exploring this section for more details on how to utilize our global options, making use of and changing our color system, how we build our components, how to use our growing list of CSS custom properties, and how to optimize your code when building with OUDS Web.

 ## CSPs and embedded SVGs

-Several Boosted components include embedded SVGs in our CSS to style components consistently and easily across browsers and devices. **For organizations with more strict <abbr title="Content Security Policy">CSP</abbr> configurations**, we've documented all instances of our embedded SVGs (all of which are applied via `background-image`) so you can more thoroughly review your options.
+Several OUDS Web components include embedded SVGs in our CSS to style components consistently and easily across browsers and devices. **For organizations with more strict <abbr title="Content Security Policy">CSP</abbr> configurations**, we've documented all instances of our embedded SVGs (all of which are applied via `background-image`) so you can more thoroughly review your options.

 - [Accordion]({{< docsref "/components/accordion" >}})
 - [Alerts]({{< docsref "/components/alerts" >}}) <!-- OUDS mod -->